How to Apply to the EATM Program

 All students who have completed the 5 college prerequisites listed above, and apply on-time, have an equal chance of admission to the EATM Program.
 (Only the 5 required prerequisites - with "C" or better grades, are considered during the random selection.
 No other factors are considered, or will improve your chance for admission.)

-You will be required to attend a mandatory "Applicant Information Meeting" (AIM), usually held on a Friday in March or April.
-Information about these meeting dates and times will only be sent to those who apply with all the prerequisites completed.
+You will be required to attend a mandatory "Applicant Information Meeting" (AIM), usually held on a Monday or Friday in March or April.
+Information about this meeting date (we only have one AIM a year) and time will only be sent to those who apply with all the prerequisites completed.

 We also create an "alternate list", in case any students who are admitted decide not to attend.
 During the random selection process you will be notified if you have been admitted, are on the alternate list, or have not been randomly selected for either.
 Alternates will be notified when and if a space becomes available.
 If you are not selected, you will need to reapply for subsequent years, if you are still interested.
 We recommend that you continue your college education no matter what.... work toward a higher college degree.